 The platform and train itself are perfect for capturing memorable photos, especially as they let you stand in the driver’s section of the train which the kids love!

 We decided to get the first train at 11 am.
-We got on about 5 minutes before and the train carriage was quickly filling up.
-It was my son’s first time on a train and he was getting a bit frustrated at the wait becausem you know, he’s two and asking a two-year-old to sit for 5 minutes is difficult.
+We got on about 5 minutes before, and the train carriage was quickly filling up.
+It was my son’s first time on a train and he was getting a bit frustrated at the wait because, you know, he’s two and asking a two-year-old to sit for 5 minutes is difficult.
 If you have young children who are restless, bring snacks!
 We were saved by a box of raisins.

 As soon as the train started going, he forgot all about his snacks and was watching out the window the train went past the whole of Murton Park York and under the A64.
-It stopped after a few minutes while the train uncoupled went past us on the track beside us, moved back onto our train track, reversed and attached back on so it could take us back to the station (sorry, this is a really awkward sentence because I don’t know the correct train words!).
+It stopped after a few minutes while the train uncoupled, went past us on the track beside us, moved back onto our train track, reversed and attached back on so it could take us back to the station (sorry, this is a really awkward sentence because I don’t know the correct train words!).
 The full train ride took about 10 minutes.

 Animals at Murton Park: A Delight for All Ages